microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/Academies/Defender for Cloud Academy.md

 ---

 ## Microsoft Defender for Cloud Academy
 Welcome to the Microsoft Defender for Cloud Academy.
-Explore Microsoft Defender for Cloud video sessions delivered directly to partners, certifications, and further resources.
+Explore Microsoft Defender for Cloud video sessions with demos delivered directly to partners, relevant certifications, and further resources.

 ### Sessions
 {% include series.md